ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-23-on-what-it-takes.md

 Just think of this blog post as an extended version of those closing slides.

 [^1]: I won't be talking a lot about FilBench in this blog post.
-But if you're curious, check out my [blog post](/projects/2025/08/21/filbench/), check the [leaderboard](https://huggingface.co/spaces/filbench/filbench-leaderboard), or read the [paper](https://aclanthology.org/2025.emnlp-main.127/)!
+But if you're curious, check out my [blog post](/projects/2025/08/21/filbench/), check the [leaderboard](https://huggingface.co/spaces/filbench/filbench-leaderboard), or read the paper {% cite miranda2025 --file notebook/on-what-it-takes.bib %}!

 ## Diskarte - achieving a goal under extreme constraints